dotnet/dotnet-docker/1.0/README.md

 exit
  ```

-After running `dotnet run` in the CONTAINER, browse to `http://localhost:8000` in your host machine.
+After running `dotnet run` in the container, browse to `http://localhost:8000` in your host machine.

 The experience is very similar using [Windows Containers][win-containers].
 The commands should be the same, with the exception of the `docker run` (specifically the image name).
 Replace the `docker run` command above with the following two commands: